POSTPONED DUE TO CORONA VIRUS

 The declining repairability of products is an important and growing obstacle for anyone who cares about durability.
 This is a shared responsibility.
 How can producers enhance repairability and extend the lifetime of their products?
 Do we need more binding legislation?

-With: Ernestas Oldyrevas – ECOS / European Environmental Citizens’ Organisation for Standardisation; Ellen Bracquene – KU Leuven, Centre for Industrial Management (BE); prof. Maja Van Der Velden – University of Oslo, Dept. of Informatics (NO)
+With: Ernestas Oldyrevas – ECOS/European Environmental Citizens’ Organisation for Standardisation; Ellen Bracquene – KU Leuven, Centre for Industrial Management (BE); prof. Maja Van Der Velden – University of Oslo, Dept. of Informatics (NO) / Moderator: prof. Joost Duflou – KU Leuven (BE)

 13:30 Plenary session: Repair & Empowerment / Right to Repair

-Speech by Thomas Van Oppens – City of Leuven, Deputy mayor for HR organisation, IT, waste disposal
+Speech by David Dessers – City of Leuven, Deputy mayor for Mobility, Climate and Sustainability, Agriculture and Consumption

 Tomorrow’s repair sector as a vehicle for social inclusion and empowerment

-With: Joren Verschaeve – Herwin, a collective of circular social entrepreneurs (BE); Corine van Kelecom – MAAKbar, a meeting place for sharing, repairing and reuse (BE); Rosalie Heens – Netwerk Bewust Verbruiken (BE) / Moderator: Caro Debruyn – Cera (BE)
+With: Joren Verschaeve – HERW!N (BE); Corine van Kelecom – MAAKbar (BE); Rosalie Heens – Netwerk Bewust Verbruiken (BE) / Moderator: Caro Debruyn – Cera (BE)

 In several European countries consumers, community repairers and environmental organisations are advocating for the ‘right to repair’.
 They want repairable products, access to spare parts and repair manuals and financial incentives for repair.